Go back

 Why is stable blood sugar so important?

 Your blood sugar level (also called glycemia) indicates how much glucose is in your blood.
-Glucose is a type of sugar that your body uses as an energy source.
+Glucose is a type of sugar your body uses as an energy source.
 But too much or too little glucose can cause symptoms such as:

 • Fatigue or listlessness